ajantaju/F4FEVR/README.md

 ## Installation:

+[Video instructions of clean installation for normal Fallout 4.](Video instructions of clean installation for normal Fallout 4.)
+Follow procedure but delete Fallout 4VR related folders.

 Backup your /my games/fallout4vr/ folder.

+Delete your /my games/fallout4vr/ folder.

+Delete your appdata/local/fallout4vr/ folder.

-Do fresh install of Fallout 4VR.
+Do clean installation of Fallout 4VR.
 Do not install under /Program Files/ directory, MO2 cannot access files that are in there.

-Remember to delete your /my games/fallout4vr/ folder.

 Run Fallout 4 VR once and change setting: